 E(x,R)= Constant+C1 * E(y1,S)+ C2 * E(y2,S)+ … + Cn * E(yn,S)+ D1,2 * E(y1,S)*E(y2,S)

-where the coefficient D describes the impact of the combined effect of y1 and y2.
+where the coefficients D describes the impact of the combined effect of y1 and y2.
 If two influencers are known to interact with each other (based on multinetwork knowledge for example), we will prioritize the test of the interaction between them.

 Validation and performance assessment: Model predictions will be validated by ten-fold cross-validation, i.e. by repeatedly training model parameters based on randomly selected 90% of the data and testing the predictions on the remaining 10%.
 We will derive estimates of prediction confidence and error, e.g. the relative error as (predicted-observed)/observed.